Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

 Theorem \ref{thm:approxregimeB} establishes a ratio between the performance of a no-adoption policy and the optimal policy.
 The ratio approaches $1$ as the thickness {for both sides of the market, namely $c\min\{d_0,v_0\}$,} grows, and improves the more the platform discounts the future.
 If $r < 1 - \frac{1+\max\{ \beta', \alpha'+\gamma'\}}{c \min\{v_0, d_0\}} \log 2$, then our approximation factor is non-trivial.
 In the example shown in Figure \ref{fig:arrow_diagram}, a policy of no adoption at the initial condition $(d_0, k_0, v_0) = (0.5, 0, 0.5)$ achieves an approximation ratio of $0.704$.

-To prove Theorem \ref{thm:approxregimeB}, we first upper bound the achievable number of completed \jobs \ by considering a setting where the matching process is perfectly efficient, i.e., the number of matches is the minimum of the two sides of the spot market.
-Using this matching function in the \regimeB, we can exactly characterize the optimal policy as $z_t^* = 0$ for all $t \in [T]$.
-We then directly compare this upper bound on the number of completed \jobs \ to the number of completed \jobs \ when the matching process is governed by \eqref{eq:matchingfunc} and the platform follows the same no-adoption policy.
+To prove Theorem \ref{thm:approxregimeB}, we upper bound the achievable number of completed \jobs \ by considering a setting where the matching process is perfectly efficient, i.e., the number of matches is the minimum of the two sides of the spot market.
+Using this matching function, we exactly characterize the optimal policy as $z_t^* = 0$ for all $t \in [T]$.
+We then compare this upper bound on the number of completed \jobs \ to the number of completed \jobs \ when the matching process is governed by \eqref{eq:matchingfunc} {under} the same no-adoption policy.
 The full proof can be found in Appendix \ref{proof:thm:approxregimeB}.

-\end{subsection} \end{section}
+\end{subsection} \end{section} \revcolor{